JOURNAL ONKOLOGIE – STUDIE

 Geprüfte Regime

-SOC: gemcitabine intravenously, on days 1 and 8 of each 21-day cycle, and capecitabine orally for 14 days of a 21-day cycle.
-Total: 8 cycles.
-PEP-DC vaccine: At least 6 vaccinations starting with the 5th cycle of chemotherapy.
-Vaccine will be administered subcutaneously every 3 weeks, on day 9 (the day after last gemcitabine infusion) of each 21-day cycle (cycle 5, 6, 7 and 8), and thereafter every 4 weeks starting from the second nivolumab administration.
-Nivolumab: it will be administered intravenously, starting 3 weeks after the last chemotherapy cycle and will be given as a flat dose of 240mg every 2 weeks during the vaccination period until the last vaccine dose or at least for 8 weeks after the end of last chemotherapy cycle if vaccination stops earlier.
-Afterwards, it will be given as a maintenance therapy without vaccine at 480 mg (flat dose) every 4 weeks until appearance of new lesions or unacceptable toxicity for a maximum of 2 years.
+SOC: Subgroup1: intravenous mFOLFIRINOX for twelve 14-day cycles.
+Subgroup2: intravenous gemcitabine twice, on days 1 and 8, and oral capecitabine for 14 days of 21-day cycles, for eight cycles.
+PEP-DC vaccine: At least 5 subcutaneous vaccinations starting on cycle 8 (subgroup1) or cycle 5 (subgroup2) of chemotherapy: Subgroup1: every 4 weeks, on day 3 of every second 14-day cycle, and then every 4 weeks starting from the first nivolumab administration.
+Subgroup2: Every 3 weeks, on day 9 of each 21-day cycle, and then every 4 weeks starting from the second nivolumab administration.
+Nivolumab: intravenous, starting after the last chemotherapy cycle.
+Administered as a flat dose of 240mg every 2 weeks during the vaccination period until the last vaccine dose or at least for 8 weeks after the end of last chemotherapy cycle if vaccination stops earlier.
+Then, as a maintenance therapy at 480 mg every 4 weeks until appearance of new lesions or unacceptable toxicity for a maximum of 2 years.

 Quelle: ClinicalTrials.gov